-When the phrase “online advertising” is mentioned, paid social media posts aren’t usually the first thing that comes to mind.
-While paid search is great for capturing users with buying intent (feeding the bottom of your sales funnel), social media advertising is more effective in building brand awareness and reaching new audiences at the top of your sales funnel.
+When the phrase “online advertising” is mentioned, paid social media posts aren’t usually the first thing to come to mind.
+While paid search is great for capturing users with buying intent (feeding the bottom of your sales funnel), social media advertising is more effective in reaching new audiences at the top of your sales funnel.

-And this is where A/B split testing comes in.
+And that’s where A/B split testing comes in.

 What is A/B split testing?

-Split testing allows you to measure the difference in performance of your ad or campaign, and consequently informs which version will return a higher ROI for future campaigns.
+By measuring the performance of your split test ad or campaign and consequently, the impact of the varied element, you can determine which version will return a higher ROI for future campaigns.
 Do keep in mind that the statistical difference must be significant enough to rule out the probability of random chance.
-We find that it’ll usually take more than three rounds of the same test to be conclusive.
+We find that it usually takes more than three rounds of the same test to be conclusive.

 I see!
 So… what can we test?

 Before you start testing, we need to stress that you should only ever test ONE element at a time.
-This means that both your campaigns should be identical except for the one single aspect that you’re testing.
-If you’re varying two aspects, it’s impossible to know which made a difference.
+This means that both your campaigns should be identical except for the one variable that you’re testing.
+If you’re altering two elements, it’s impossible to know which made a difference.

 1. Copy style